dphfox/ty/README.md

 If you work on Luau itself, or are interested in seeing what features of Luau might be worth expanding upon, feel free to use `ty` as a point of reference in your work.
 I would be happy if it facilitated interesting discussions.
 Just maybe don't take my written type definitions too seriously - they might be ludicrous!

+## License

+Licensed the same way as all of my open source projects: BSD 3-Clause + Security Disclaimer.

+As with all other projects, you accept responsibility for choosing and using this project.

+See [LICENSE.md](./LICENSE.md) or [the license summary](https://github.com/dphfox/licence) for details.